AgneteSteine/agnetesteine.github.io/_posts/2020-03-22-what-are-the-different-e-book-devices-and-how-do-they-differ.markdown

 ---
 layout: post
-title: What are the Different E-Book Devices and how do They Differ?
+title: What are the Different E-Book Devices and How Do They Differ?
 date: 2020-03-22 19:45
 published: true
 header_feature_image: _uploads/ereader.jpg